MikeChara/SpoilerAlertFrontEnd/readme.md

 ## Current Features:

 - Individual users recieve metrics on their food wastage and usage over time, as a percentage of use and cost value, all time and for current week.
-- Visible queues on when items are expired or approaching expiry
+- Visible cues on when items are expired or approaching expiry
 - Input food items in bulk using OCR technology, by taking an image of a receipt, or food items with clearly visible labels
 - Input food items manually
 - Provide an ordered list by expiry date, or expired.